codavinci/metabase/docs/api-documentation.md

 Notification about a potential schema change to one of our `Databases`.
   Caller can optionally specify a `:table_id` or `:table_name` in the body to limit updates to a single `Table`.
+  This endpoint is secured by an API key that needs to be passed as a `X-METABASE-APIKEY` header which needs to be defined in the `MB_API_KEY` [environment variable](https://www.metabase.com/docs/latest/operations-guide/environment-variables.html#mb_api_key)

 ##### PARAMS: